What Is Hosted Telephony?

 Integrations

-Hosted telephony can integrate with other such as CRM systems enabling employees to quickly access customer information, call history, and notes allowing for a more personalised and efficient customer interaction.
+Hosted telephony can integrate with other back-office software systems such as CRM systems enabling employees to quickly access customer information, call history, and notes allowing for a more personalised and efficient customer interaction.

 By integrating with email systems like MS Outlook, employees can easily access voicemail messages, and make calls directly from their email, increasing accessibility and response time.